NETWAYS/check_prometheus/README.md

 Flags:
-  -H, --hostname string    Hostname of the Prometheus server (CHECK_PROMETHEUS_HOSTNAME) (default "localhost") -p, --port int           Port of the Prometheus server (default 9090) -s, --secure             Use a HTTPS connection
+  -H, --hostname string    Hostname of the Prometheus server (CHECK_PROMETHEUS_HOSTNAME) (default "localhost") -p, --port int           Port of the Prometheus server (default 9090) -U, --url string         URL/Path to append to the Promethes Hostname (default "/") -s, --secure             Use a HTTPS connection
   -i, --insecure           Skip the verification of the server's TLS certificate -b, --bearer string      Specify the Bearer Token for server authentication (CHECK_PROMETHEUS_BEARER)